Dr. Peter Laurence Director of Graduate Studies

 The M. Arch.
-I is a "first professional," three-year, 90-credit hour degree track for students without a pre-professional degree in architecture.
+I is a three-year, 90-credit hour degree track for students without a four-year pre-professional degree in architecture.
 Students in the M. Arch.
-I track have diversity of undergraduate majors, some with design backgrounds and some without, in such studies as architectural studies, art, business, economics, city planning, engineering, industrial design, landscape architecture, literature, psychology, studio arts, and other fields.
+I track have diversity of undergraduate majors, including architectural studies (less than 6-8 semesters of design studio), and various design (art, city planning, urban design, landscape architecture, industrial design, and others) and non-design backgrounds (business, economics, engineering, literature, psychology, and other fields).

 The M. Arch.
-II is a "second professional," two-year, 60-credit hour degree track for students with a pre-professional Bachelor’s degree (BA or BS) in Architecture.
-For comparison, see Clemson's or other programs' BA in Architecture.
+II is a two-year, 60-credit hour degree track for students with a pre-professional Bachelor’s degree (BA or BS) in Architecture and strong portfolios documenting 6 to 8 semesters of design studio work.

 The M. Arch.
-I in A+H is a first professional, three-year, 91-credit hour degree track for students without a pre-professional degree in architecture, who wish to pursue a concentration in Architecture + Health.
+I in A+H is a three-year, 91-credit hour degree track for students without a pre-professional degree in architecture as noted above, who wish to pursue a concentration in Architecture + Health.
 The A+H program requires a summer internship, adding a minimum of one credit to the core program.

 The M. Arch.
-II in A+H is a second professional, two-year, 61-credit hour degree track for students with a pre-professional Bachelor’s degree in architecture, who wish to pursue a concentration in Architecture + Health.
+II in A+H is a two-year, 61-credit hour degree track for students with a pre-professional Bachelor’s degree in Architecture as noted above, who wish to pursue a concentration in Architecture + Health.
 The A+H program requires a summer internship, adding a minimum of one credit to the core program.

 For more information about the A+H Program and its degree tracks, see Architecture + Health Program

 All M. Arch. degree tracks earn the NAAB-accredited Master of Architecture degree.